Current Size: 100%

 - a maximum of 20 years' employment can be taken into account; and

 - there is a statutory maximum limit to a week's pay.
-This is set annually and is currently £479 per week.
+This is set annually and is currently £508 per week (as of April 2018).

 If your employer has not been paying you the National Minimum Wage, your redundancy payment must be paid at the level of the National Minimum Wage for the weekly hours you worked.
 It is against the law not to pay you the National Minimum Wage.

 A maximum of 20 years' service is taken into account and there is a limit to a week's pay for statutory redundancy purposes, which in 2018 was set at £508.
 This means that the maximum payment under the statutory scheme is currently £15,240 (i.e. 30 weeks at £508).

 The GOV.UK website has a redundancy calculator for working out your entitlement.